Poland says grave with WWII soldiers is destroyed by Belarus | Law-Order

 - Poland

-Poland's government alleged on Thursday that authorities in Belarus were levelling a memorial site containing the graves of Polish soldiers who died during World War II.
+Poland's government alleged Thursday that authorities in neighbouring Belarus were levelling a memorial site containing the graves of Polish resistance fighters who died battling Soviet soldiers during World War II.

+“Those who think that the human memory of heroes can be eradicated are very mistaken.
+The regime will pay for these acts of barbarism,'' Jasina wrote.

-The allegation came a day after the Polish government said it was demolishing a monument to Soviet Red Army soldiers in Poland, one of dozens marked for destruction since Russia's invasion of Ukraine six months ago.
+The allegation, based on reports from the Polish minority in Belarus, came a day after the Polish government said it was demolishing a monument to Soviet Red Army soldiers in southwestern Poland, one of dozens marked for destruction since Russia's invasion of Ukraine six months ago.
+No soldiers were buried at the monument site.

 There was no immediate comment from Belarus, and it was not clear if the developments were related.
-Belarus has destroyed other Polish memorial sites in the past.
+Belarus has destroyed two Polish wartime cemeteries since early July.

+Minsk has been taking harsh steps against the Polish minority, arresting its leaders, ever since Poland backed the opposition against President Alexander Lukashenko, who was re-elected in 2020 in a vote that was internationally seen as rigged.
+Poland has also joined international sanctions on Belarus for its role in Russia's war against Ukraine.

-Poland, like many of its neighbours, was invaded and occupied by Germany and the Soviet Union during World War II and then spent decades under Moscow-backed rule.
+Poland, like many of its neighbors, was invaded and occupied by Germany and the Soviet Union during World War II and then spent decades under Moscow-backed rule.

-Before Russia invaded Ukraine, there was an effort to remove hated communist symbols from public spaces in Poland.
+Since communism ended in the country more than three decades ago, there have been steps taken to remove hated communist symbols from public spaces.
+Efforts to remove the remaining Soviet memorials increased following Russia's invasion of Ukraine.

-However, cemeteries with the graves of Red Army soldiers are not disturbed in Poland.
+However, cemeteries with the graves of Red Army soldiers have not been disturbed in Poland.

-The cemetery in Belarus is the final resting place of soldiers with Poland's Home Army, a resistance force that also fought the occupying German forces throughout World War II.
+The cemetery in Surkonty is the final resting place of a few dozen soldiers from Poland's Home Army, a resistance force that also fought the occupying German forces throughout World War II.

 The Home Army was under the command of a Polish government-in-exile that was based in London during the country's occupation by Nazi and Soviet forces.